code-game-project/website/docs/quick-start/create-project.md

 ## Updating the template

-When a new version is released the template must be updated to match the new features of the game.
+When a new version of the game is released the template must be updated to match its new features.

-To update the client to the latest version supported by the game server, run:
+To update the client to the latest version, run:

 ```bash
 codegame update